We Are Three

 We Are Three is the second studio album by English dance music group Joi, released on 15 October 2000 by Real World Records.

 Background

 Two months before his death, Haroon visited Bangladesh for a month and made a series of field recordings which Farook used as the basis for We Are Three.

 Critical response

 Philip Van Vleck of Billboard called We Are Three "...a powerful message from the Asian underground music scene..."
-Peggy Latkovich of AllMusic rated the album 3/5 and said, "We Are Three shows Farook Shamsher's skill as a manipulator of sounds and serves as worthy testimony to his brother's memory."
+Peggy Latkovich of AllMusic said, "We Are Three shows Farook Shamsher's skill as a manipulator of sounds and serves as worthy testimony to his brother's memory."
 Vinita Ramani of Exclaim! said, "We Are Three's strength is the story that fuels the album's conception, a story whose mood infuse the entirety of this album."